Are the 1970 Boho Home Decor Coming Back

 See also

-How to Decorate Home for Xmas
+How to Decorate a Rental Home With Moulding

 As we embrace sustainability and eco-friendly practices in interior design today, these key characteristics of the 1970s Boho home decor are becoming increasingly relevant.
 Designers are incorporating more natural materials into their pieces while embracing a mix-and-match approach to patterns and textures reminiscent of this iconic style.
 The global influences seen in 1970s Boho home decor are also making a comeback as we appreciate diverse cultural aesthetics in modern design.